 For example, you can close with something like:

 “I am looking forward to meeting with you soon to discuss the position in greater detail.”

-And here’s a bonus tip: have a couple questions ready as well.
-Good hiring managers want to hear your questions.
 In fact, when candidates fail to ask any questions, some hiring managers interpret that as a sign of disengagement.
-They’ll assume that you’re not really interested – or worse, think that you already know everything there is to know.
+They’ll assume that you’re not really interested--or worse, think that you already know everything there is to know.